Death benefits from April 2015

 Dependants no more

 The restriction that income can only be paid to a ‘dependant’ does not apply to annuities bought after 6 April 2015.
 Where someone has been nominated as beneficiary by the planholder they can receive pension benefits.
-This means that any named beneficiary can elect to take an income (including in the form of drawdown) as well as a lump sum.
+This means any named beneficiary can elect to take an income (including in the form of drawdown) as well as a lump sum.
 One advantage of a beneficiary taking drawdown is that on their death any remaining funds may be passed on to further nominated beneficiaries.
 This makes it possible to continue passing on the fund until it eventually runs out.

 Two-year rule